The Shining (film): Spatial layout of the Overlook Hotel

+Artist Juli Kearns first identified and created maps of spatial discrepancies in the layout of the Overlook Hotel, the interiors of which were constructed in studios in England.
+These spatial discrepancies included windows appearing in impossible places, such as in Stuart Ullman's office, which is surrounded by interior hallways, and apartment doorways positioned in places where they cannot possibly lead to apartments.
+Rob Ager is another proponent of this theory.
+Jan Harlan, an Executive Producer on The Shining, was asked about the discontinuity of sets by Xan Brooks of The Guardian and confirmed the discontinuity was intentional, "The set was very deliberately built to be offbeat and off the track, so that the huge ballroom would never actually fit inside.
+The audience is deliberately made not to know where they're going.
+People say The Shining doesn't make sense.
+Well spotted!
+It's a ghost movie.
+It's not supposed to make sense."
+Harlan further elaborated to Kate Abbot, "Stephen King gave him the go-ahead to change his book, so Stanley agreed – and wrote a much more ambiguous script.
+It's clear instantly there's something foul going on.
+At the little hotel, everything is like Disney, all kitsch wood on the outside – but the interiors don't make sense.
+Those huge corridors and ballrooms couldn't fit inside.
+In fact, nothing makes sense."

 Production

-Genesis
+Development

-Before making The Shining, Kubrick directed the film Barry Lyndon (1975), a highly visual period film about an Irishman who attempts to make his way into the British aristocracy.
-Despite its technical achievements, the film was not a box-office success in the United States and was derided by critics for being too long and too slow.
-Kubrick, disappointed with Barry Lyndon's lack of success, realized he needed to make a film that would be commercially viable as well as artistically fulfilling.
+Before making The Shining, Stanley Kubrick directed the film Barry Lyndon (1975), a highly visual period film about an Irishman who attempts to make his way into the European aristocracy.
+Despite its technical achievements, the film was not a box-office success in the United States of America and was derided by critics for being too long and too slow.
+Disappointed with Barry Lyndon's lack of success, Kubrick realized he needed to make a film that would be commercially viable as well as artistically fulfilling.
 Stephen King was told that Kubrick had his staff bring him stacks of horror books as he planted himself in his office to read them all: "Kubrick's secretary heard the sound of each book hitting the wall as the director flung it into a reject pile after reading the first few pages.
-Finally one day the secretary noticed it had been a while since she had heard the thud of another writer's work biting the dust.
-She walked in to check on her boss and found Kubrick deeply engrossed in reading The Shining."
+Finally, one day the secretary noticed it had been a while since she had heard the thud of another writer's work biting the dust.
+She walked in to check on her boss and found Kubrick deeply engrossed in reading a copy of the manuscript of The Shining".

 Speaking about the theme of the film, Kubrick stated that "there's something inherently wrong with the human personality.
 There's an evil side to it.
 One of the things that horror stories can do is to show us the archetypes of the unconscious; we can see the dark side without having to confront it directly".